alexrobertsonuk/ga4-for-content-designers/docs/navigating-ga4.md

 You should request **'Analyst'** level access to the relevant **property** (the individual website or app you want to analyse).
 Analyst access allows you to create and save explorations, which are used throughout this guide.

-Access is usually granted by:
-- a digital analytics team
+Access is usually granted by a digital analytics or product team.
-- a product team
-- or whoever manages Google Analytics

 Once you have access, go to:
 https://analytics.google.com/analytics/web/